August 29, 2019 4 Tips to Help Your Teams Be Open to New Models Like Crowdsourcing

 As management guru Peter Drucker once quipped, “Culture eats strategy for breakfast.”
 In the case of shifting to open talent models, it’s no different.
-Establishing a culture conducive to open sourcing can be tricky, but it’s not impossible.
-All it takes is thoughtful leadership and the following small steps to change how employees look at problem-solving and the use of outside talent, plus reassurance that new open models like crowdsourcing do not threaten job security.
-Here are four tips to create a company culture that supports the adoption of new models, like crowdsourcing.
+Establishing a culture conducive to new ways of working can be tricky, but it’s not impossible.
+All it takes is thoughtful leadership and the following small steps to shift how employees look at problem-solving and the use of outside talent.
+Reassurance that new open models like crowdsourcing do not threaten one’s job security can go a long way.
+Here are four tips to create a company culture that supports the adoption of new models, like crowdsourcing challenges and Talent on Demand.

 The hardest thing is shifting one’s mindset.
 When you disrupt the norm, the typical reaction is to push back against something new.
 Some common concerns that surface are that outside talent can’t be trusted or isn’t skilled enough.
-When people are first introduced to the crowd, they often go toward concerns about work-product quality and control of the end deliverables, when instead the opposite is true.
-In fact, the underlying assumption that the few hundred employees of the company can offer the best quality and control versus a crowd of thousands competing is false.
-Yet these comments and fears are simply signs that people feel uncomfortable.
-It’s important to take time to listen carefully to employee’s concerns before attempting to help them shift their mindsets by pointing out the value and the benefits of working with open sourcing.
+When people are first introduced to open innovation and open talent, they often go toward concerns about work-product quality and control of the end deliverables.
+Instead, the opposite is true.
+As problems become more complex and as the pace of technological change accelerates, it becomes more likely that the best people to solve a problem are outside your company.
+Yet these comments and fears are natural responses, and simply a signal that people feel uncomfortable.
+It’s important to take time to listen carefully to employee’s concerns before attempting to help them shift their mindsets.
+Pointing out how they can use outside talent to become more powerful in their own work is one way to reframe these new models as opportunities, instead of as potential threats.

-Speak daily with employees about their workloads, help them identify tasks that can be performed by outside talent, and support their need to access specialized talent on demand or scale their operations.
+To start moving from theory to action, talk with your people about their workloads and jobs to be done.
+Help them identify tasks that can be performed by outside talent, and support their need to access specialized talent on demand or scale their operations.
 A “yes” answer to any of the following three questions can help employees identify if they need support.

 - Is there anything on your to-do list that comes up month after month that you or your manager need to get done?